joboccara/pipes/README.md

 Pipes sort of look like [ranges](https://github.com/ericniebler/range-v3) adaptors from afar, but those two libraries have very different designs.

 Range views are about adapting ranges with view layers, and reading through those layers in lazy mode.
+Ranges are "pull based", in that components ask for the next value.
 Pipes are about sending pieces of data as they come along in a collection through a pipeline, and let them land in a destination.
+Pipes are "push based", in that components wait for the next value.

 Ranges and pipes have overlapping components such as `transform` and `filter`.
 But pipes do things like ranges can't do, such as `pipes::mux`, `pipes::demux` and `pipes:unzip`, and ranges do things that pipes can't do, like infinite ranges.